 For more information on your rights at work, visit the Fair Work Ombudsman website: www.fairwork.gov.au

-You can only drive a car or ride a motorbike on public roads in Victoria if you have a learners permit or drivers licence.
+You can only drive a car or ride a motorbike on public roads in Victoria if you have a learner permit or drivers licence.

 When can I get a learner permit?